 The answers to this question, signifies the importance or weight age of salary in the mind of the applicant, when considering a job offer.
 These factors are true indicators for the interview personnel to realize future prospects of the candidate.

-Importance of this question to the interviewer:
+Importance of this salary expectation question to the interviewer:

 This question is pretty important for the interviewer.
 Being HR personnel, they know the true value of a candidate.

 Setting up salaries and negotiations is an important part of their curriculum.
-The companies invest a lot of money and time in training and upbringing of an employee.
+The companies invest a lot of money and time in the training and upbringing of an employee.

 If an interviewer selects candidates, who consider salary as the base of decision making, the costs of training, recruitment and concerns related to employee turnover will increase.

-A research suggests that employees who tend to put forward a demand for a fixed salary seek increments on a consistent basis, which may or not be viable for the company.
+Research suggests that employees who tend to put forward a demand for a fixed salary seek increments on a consistent basis, which may or not be viable for the company.

 Also, they tend to shift from companies to companies, depending on the salary packages, which make them undesirable for any reputed organization.

-Tips to Manage the Salary Based Question:
+Tips to Manage the Salary Expectation Based Question: